jasonmeurer/awsCrossZoneHA/README.md

     + +++_ Lambda2_CIDR_+++
     + Fw Trust IPs
     + Fw ETH1 ETH2 ENIs
-4. SSH into each of the firewalls to configure them with the CLI commands found in the [CLI Text File](https://raw.githubusercontent.com/jasonmeurer/awsCrossZoneHA/master/crosszonehafirewallconfig.txt)
+4. SSH into each of the firewalls to configure them with the CLI commands found in the CLI text file corresponding to your deployment.
 5. Update the appropriate route tables to point to ENIs of "primary" firewall.

 ## Validation
-In each of the firewalls, there will a periodic Ping from the peer firewall's trust IP to the local Trust interface that is allowed and NATed on to 8.8.8.
-Failover can be triggered via the peer firewall by Sending a Test Log.
+In each of the firewalls, there will be a periodic Ping from the peer firewall's trust IP to the local Trust interface that is allowed and NATed on to 8.8.8.8.
+Failover can be triggered via the peer firewall by Sending a Test Log or by blocking that ping on the primary firewall.
-1. Device Tab, Server Profiles, HTTP.
+1. In order to trigger a failover, access the Device Tab, Server Profiles, HTTP.
 2. Open the AWS_HA_Down object.
 3. Payload Format tab.
 4. Open the System Log Type.
 5. Hit the "Send Test Log" button.
 6. A dialog will open with Test Results Successfully Sent.

 Access the Monitor Tab of the firewall and verify that an HTTP request has been recieved from either of the Lambda endpoints and succesfully NATed to checkip.amazonaws.com.

 Access CloudWatch in the AWS console.
 Select Logs and then Log Groups.
 Open the stream /aws/lambda/<function_name>.
 You can now observe the output of the Path check along with which routes and route tables were modified.